 And while I don’t have direct data linking parental burnout to eating disorder behaviors, you probably recognize some of the above symptoms in your child.
 They are all signs of distress, and while there can be a lot of reasons that kids are distressed, having a parent who is burned out is a major stressor for any child.

-Why is parental burnout common when kids have an eating disorder?
+Why is burnout common when parenting kids with an eating disorder?